Tanmay-Dev-SM/Microservice_CSharp/README.md

 🚀 Getting Started
 Follow these steps to run the project locally:

-Start the services
+1. Start the Services
 Run the following command to bring up all backend services and the frontend:

 bash
 Copy
 Edit
 docker-compose up -d
-Access the frontend
+2. Access the Frontend
-Open your browser and go to:
+Open your browser and navigate to:

 arduino
 Copy
 Edit
 http://localhost:3000
-Sign In to the App
+3. Sign In to the App
 You can sign in with a test user or create a new one.

 Prebuilt Test Users: